purvathnere/Text-Editor/README.md

 # Simple Text Editor

-This is a basic text editor implemented in Java using Swing.
+This is a basic text editor implemented in Java using Swing .

 ## Features